Les Allen (Australian footballer)

 Leslie Thomas Allen (7 March 1911 – 5 September 1989) was an Australian rules footballer who played with Carlton and North Melbourne in the Victorian Football League (VFL).

-Family

-The youngest child of Robert Allen and Agnes Louisa Maude Allen, née Madew, Leslie Thomas Allen was born at Wangaratta, Victoria, on 7 March 1911.

-He married Mary Ursula "May" Tobrady on 21 September 1935.

 Football

 Allen, a forward, was originally from Wangaratta.

 Fairfield (MAFA)

 He came to Carlton via the Metropolitan Amateur Football Association (MAFA) team, Fairfield Football Club.

 Carlton (VFL)

 He kicked 8 goals haul in his second VFL game, against South Melbourne at Princes Park, in round four of the 1930 season.
 Despite playing from the forward-pocket, he continued to outscore his key forward teammates Horrie Clover and Harry Vallence for the rest of the year, and finished the season as Carlton's leading goal-kicker on 56 goals.

 Although he kicked 15 goals in the opening three rounds of the 1931 season, he only kicked 16 goals in his remaining 10 senior games for that season.
 His overall record, while playing for Carlton was exactly three goals a game.